Pollution in Door County, Wisconsin: Bioaccumulation

-Salinification

-Between 1996 and 2006, impervious surfaces in the county increased by 0.6 square miles (about 400 acres).
-In 2006 a total of 1% of all land in the county was paved.
-Over the same period, 0.8 square miles (about 500 acres) were deforested and 0.6 square miles were lost to agriculture.
-As development increases water quality is expected to worsen and the risk of flooding is expected to increase.

-During the 2020 to 2021 winter season, 3,266 tons of salt and 178,000 gallons of brine were applied to state, county, and town roads.
-Road salt has been credited with fostering the growth of salt tolerant Phragmites australis (giant cane) and Typha angustifolia (narrowleaved cattail) in roadside ditches.
-Across the Great Lakes region, roadside salt spread within 500 meters of lake has been credited with increasing the salinity of the lakewater.

 Beach contamination

 32 beaches are routinely monitored for water quality advisories.
 Before the state beach monitoring program, an outbreak at Nicolet Beach in Peninsula State Park sickened 68 or 69 people in July 2002.
 A two-year study of selected Door County beaches concluded that neither the abundance of bird droppings nor bird populations reliably predicted E. coli contamination, although rainfall was associated with elevated E. coli levels in six out of eight beaches studied.
 After a rain, E. coli counts may increase up to three times the normal amount and persist at a higher concentration for up to 12 hours.
 This could be due to increased stormwater drainage, including possible agricultural waste runoff.
 From 2011–2015, a beach improvement program worked to reduce runoff.

 Mats of Cladophora algae provide homes for Salmonella bacteria.

 Agricultural nonpoint source pollution

 In 2017, farmers spent $2,825,000 on agricultural chemicals, in addition to $5,295,000 on fertilizer, lime, and soil conditioners; as a result agricultural practices are a potential source of nonpoint-source pollution.